How the NHS COVID-19 app will help in the fight against coronavirus.

 For this to work, your Bluetooth needs to be turned on: this will not drain your battery as the app uses “Bluetooth Low Energy”.

-It will use your postcode district to tell you if your area is at risk.
+It uses your postcode district to tell you if your area is at risk.
 When you download the app you will be asked to share the first 4 letters and digits of your postcode with NHS Wales.
 A postcode district generally contains about 8,000 addresses.
 This means that your specific location cannot be identified.

 Your personal privacy and data

-The app will not hold any personal information about you or track your location.
+The app does not hold any personal information about you or track your location.
 The app uses random unique IDs to detect other NHS COVID-19 app users so that alerts can be sent.
 Using these random IDs means that your interactions with other app users remain private.
 All records, such as date, time and how near you are to other users, are stored on your phone only.
 You can also delete the app and all the data it stores, whenever you choose.

 The app cannot be used: